t4chib4ne/tachibane-overlay/README.md

 # tachibane-overlay
 An ebuild repository.
-Pulbic for ease of use.
+Public for ease of use.